 - Gas cylinder storage can possibly be located either indoors or outdoors.
 However, the storage of compressed gases indoors must be seriously avoided just to avoid any untoward incident from happening.

 For businesses that handle any Class 2 Dangerous Goods, knowing what it is and how to handle them properly is a matter of utmost importance.
-It can be considered as the first line of defense in case of any accidents.
-To learn more regarding the different kinds of Storage options we have suitable for Class 2 Dangerous good.
-Check out our website.
+It can be considered as the first line of defence in case of any accidents.
+To learn more regarding the different kinds of Storage options, we have suitable for Class 2 Dangerous good.
+Please check out our website.